healthcare-ai-vision/Saharsh_SOC_2026/README.md

-# Summer of Code 2026 – AI for Healthcare
+# Seasons of Code 2026 – AI for Healthcare

-This repository contains my work completed during the **Summer of Code 2026** under the **AI for Healthcare** track.
+This repository contains my work completed during the **Seasons of Code 2026** under the **AI for Healthcare** track.
 The repository is organized week-wise and documents the concepts learned, assignments completed, and the final project developed throughout the program.

 ---